HTTPArchive/almanac.httparchive.org/src/content/en/2025/accessibility.md

   sql_file="button_name_sources.sql"
   )
 }}

+We are seeing a concerning trend with the continued increase of 4% to 5% in defining buttons with `aria-label` alone, without corresponding visible labels.
+This disconnect between what a user sees visually and what assistive technologies announce can create confusion and barriers.
+This is especially true for people with cognitive disabilities or who use voice input.
+Ideally, the accessible name and visible label should match to provide a consistent user experience.

 Nearly 66% of pages use the `aria-label` attribute, up from earlier years, making it the most frequently used ARIA attribute for accessible names.
 About a quarter of pages use `aria-labelledby`.